-Where there are no more than six workers affected by the decision, wherever possible, name all of those workers in the decision.
-Decisions which could affect more than one worker include
+Where there are no more than 6 workers affected by the decision, wherever possible, name all of those workers in the decision.
+Decisions which could affect more than one worker include:

-- Class 1 National Insurance contributions (NIC) liability,
+- Class 1 National Insurance contributions (NICs) liability

-When naming more than one worker, you should issue a decision for each named worker.
-So, for example, where three workers are affected issue three decisions.
+When naming more than one worker in a decision, you should also issue a notice of decision to each named worker.
+So, for example, where 3 workers are affected, issue:

-Where there are more than six workers affected by the decision, DANSP41500 tells you who to name in decisions.
+Where there are more than 6 workers affected by the decision, DANSP41500 tells you who to name in decisions.